TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/virtualmachine-restarts-rca-nodefault-hardwareissue-servicehealing-new.md

 We identified that your VM became unavailable at **<!--$StartTime--> StartTime <!--/$StartTime--> (UTC)** and availability was restored at **<!--$EndTime--> EndTime <!--/$EndTime--> (UTC)**.
 This unexpected occurrence was caused by an **Azure initiated auto-recovery action**.
 <!--/issueDescription-->

 The auto-recovery action was triggered by a hardware issue on the physical node where the virtual machine was hosted.
 As designed, your VM was automatically moved to a different and healthy physical node to avoid further impact.
-RDP and SSH connections to the VM, or requests to any other services running inside the VM could have failed during this time.<br>
+RDP and SSH connections to the VM, or requests to any other services running inside the VM, could have failed during this time.<br>

 To learn more about our automated recovery action, please read the following article:<br>